Photo Credit: Facebook.com/LewisClarkState

 Speaking of balance, Lewis-Clark State College is located where two rivers (Clearwater and Snake), two cities (Lewiston and Clarkston), and two states (Idaho and Washington) come together.
 It is also where two peoples and two cultures came together – the Nez Perce Tribe and the Lewis & Clark Corps of Discovery.

 Lewis and Clark traveled through this area during their journey to discover an inland waterway to the Pacific Ocean.
-Students can visit all of the museums and sites along the Lewis and Clark National Historic Trail.
+Students interested in history can visit all of the museums and sites along the Lewis and Clark National Historic Trail.
+At LCSC, you can even minor in the Nez Perce language and culture in one of the only programs of its kind!

 Students who graduate from non-accredited secondary schools or home schools are admitted under provisional admission and are required to demonstrate the following: